AndyBettger/Plexamp-NFC-Listener/README.md

   - `git`, `i2c-tools`
   - `chromium-browser`
 - 🔧 Enables I2C via `raspi-config` (non-interactively)
-- 🔐 Enables SSH to allow remote access
+- 🔐 Enables SSH via `raspi-config` to allow remote access
 - 📂 Clones this GitHub repo to `~/Plexamp-NFC-Listener` (if not already cloned)
 - 📦 Installs Python dependencies from `requirements.txt`
 - 🧩 Copies and enables the `nfc-listener.service` systemd unit so it runs at boot